Mallareddygudem mandal

 Mallareddygudem mandal is one of the 23 mandals in Suryapet district of the Indian state of Telangana.
-It is under the administration of Kodad revenue division with its headquarters at Chintalapalem.
+It is under the administration of Huzurnagar revenue division with its headquarters at Chintalapalem.
 It is bounded by Mattampally mandal towards the west, Mellachervu mandal towards the north, Krishna district of Andhra Pradesh towards the east.
 Pulichinthala Project is located nearby.

 Demographics

 Mallareddygudem mandal is having a population of 36,542.
 Reballe is the smallest village and Dondapadu is the biggest village in the mandal.

 Villages

 As of 2011 census of India, the mandal has 10 settlements.

 The settlements in the mandal are listed below: